kenhowardpdx/kenhowardpdx.github.io/resume/index.md

 **Turtledove Clemens,** Portland, OR<br>
 **Interactive Manager,** July 2011 - February 2014

-* Designed & Developed websites, landing pages, Facebook contest entry forms, e-mail newsletters, display banner ads, and more.
+* Designed and developed websites, landing pages, e-mail newsletters, display banner ads, and more.
-* Published blogs on technology and the changing social media platforms.
 * Worked with clients such as Wendy's, Oil Can Henry's, Clackamas County

 ## Education